okx/okexchain-docs/core-concepts/basic-concepts/general-concepts.md

 Unlike other blockchain and consensus solutions, which come pre-packaged with built-in state machines (like a fancy key-value store, or a quirky scripting language), developers can use Tendermint for BFT state machine replication of applications written in whatever programming language and development environment is right for them.

 ### Byzantine Fault Tolerance (BFT)
 BFT can only tolerate up to a 1/3 of failures, those failures can include arbitrary behaviour, including hacking and malicious attacks.
 Tendermint never forks in the presence of asynchrony if less than 1/3 of processes are faulty.
 This property is what makes Tendermint a BFT-based PoS protocol, in which it strictly prefers safety over liveness.
 Tendermint blockchain will halt momentarily until a supermajority, i.e. more than 2/3, of the validator set comes to consensus.
-Unlike Nakamoto consensus where it’s subject to 51% attack (meaning that 51% of the actors acting maliciously could attack and alter the blockchain), Tendermint is more resistant as it is subject to a 66% attack.

 > If you want to understand in more detail how this concept works, check this link: Delegated Byzantine Fault Tolerance (dBFT) - Coin Rivet